 - 1. It is critical that your airplane be balanced correctly.
-Improper balance will cause your plane to lose control and crash. - THE CENTER OF GRAVITY IS LOCATED 85mm BACK FROM THE LEADING EDGE OF THE WING, AT THE FUSELAGE. - 2.
+Improper balance will cause your plane to lose control and crash. - THE CENTER OF GRAVITY IS LOCATED 75mm BACK FROM THE LEADING EDGE OF THE WING, AT THE FUSELAGE.
+BALANCE A PLANE UPSIDE DOWN WITH THE FUEL TANK EMPTY. - 2.
 Mount the wing to the fuselage.
-Using a couple of pieces of masking tape, place them on the top side of the wing 85mm back from the leading edge, at the fuselage sides. - 3.
+Using a couple of pieces of masking tape, place them on the top side of the wing 75mm back from the leading edge, at the fuselage sides. - 3.
 Turn the airplane upside down.
-Place your fingers on the masking tape and carefully lift the plane . - 4.
-If the nose of the plane falls, the plane is heavy nose.
+Place your fingers on the masking tape and carefully lift the plane. - 4.
+If the nose of the plane falls, the plane is nose heavy.
 To correct this first move the battery pack further back in the fuselage.
 If this is not possible or does not correct it, stick small amounts of lead weight on the fuselage under the horizontal stabilizer.
 If the tail of the plane falls, the plane is tail heavy.
 To correct this, move the battery and receiver forward or if this is not possible, stick weight into the firewall.
-When balanced correctly, the airplane should sit level or slightly nose down when you lift it up with your fingers. - 5.
-We flew this model with OS 120 AX and the weight for take off is 5,8 kg.
+When balanced correctly, the airplane should sit level or slightly nose down when you lift it up with your fingers.